Skip to content

 Parameter Description

-• columns: A variable parameter list containing the field names for grouping.
+• columns: A variable argument list containing the column names used for grouping.

-• condition: A boolean value to control whether to apply this grouping condition.
+• condition: A boolean value that controls whether to apply this grouping condition.

 Examples